Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Experiments

 \section{Experiments}

-In this section, we first validate the performance of our proposed method (\ours) in different environments of SurRoL \cite{SurRoL} with clean dataset.
-Then we show how the performance of a diffusion policy is affected by the size of the training dataset and the perturbation added to the dataset.
-Finally, we demonstrate the robustness of our method when faced with a perturbed dataset and present an ablation study of our method under different perturbation settings.
+In this section, we first validate our proposed method (\ours) in different environments of SurRoL \cite{SurRoL} with only clean dataset.
+Then we show the performance of our method when two types of perturbations are included in the training set.
+Finally, we present an ablation study of our method under different training settings.